RouxRC/gazouilleur/README.md

  ```

-## Getting Twitter API rights for a channel
+## Getting Twitter & Identi.ca API rights for a channel

- * Why create a Twitter API application?
+### Why create a Twitter API application?

 In order to send tweets from IRC, each channel needs to be associated with a distinct Twitter account and its API tokens with "Read, Write, and Direct Messages" rights.